xavierjialei/xi-portfolio/critique-by-design.md

 ## Step 2: Critique the data visualization
 I went through the critique process of the selected visualization following the Effectiveness Profile method.

-- Usefulness: 8
-The usefulness of the data visualization depends on the audience it is targeting.
+- **Usefulness (8):** The usefulness of the data visualization depends on the audience it is targeting.
 For this chart which shows the percentage share of Marvel’s box office sales in China, I think it is useful for film studios who rely on such data to make decisions on film distribution in China.
 The data can help answer questions like: Are Marvel films popular in China?
 How much revenue can a film release in China generate using the example of Marvel?
 Is the share of the Chinese market increasing or decreasing over the years?

 -